foundriesio/docs/release-notes/rn_v95.md

 > - v95 is the first LmP release based on Yocto Project Scarthgap (5.0.8).
 So, when updating a FoundriesFactory from previous LmP versions the line `LAYERSERIES_COMPAT_meta-subscriber-overrides = "scarthgap"`  on `meta-subscriber-overrides/conf/layer.conf` will be required.
 > - When using the `lmp-tools/blob/master/scripts/update-factory-manifest` script to update from v94.y to v95 a merge conflict is expected due to mismatch on the `conf/keys` directory structure.
 The certificates files are expected to be present at `lmp-manifest/conf/keys` directory from the FoundriesFactory.
 > - The default directory expected for the DTB files for Linux Kernel 6.6 has changed.
 Remove the `dir` from `KERNEL_DEVICETREE` items `<dir>/<dtb-name>`
-> - TI BSP updated to the 11.00.01 release, without major changes
-> - NVIDIA Tegra BSP updated to the L4T R35.6.0 release, without major changes
-> - NXP BSP updated to the lf-6.6.52-2.2.0 release, including updates to U-Boot and Kernel, which could cause patch conflicts
 > - Aktualizr-Lite: Change in downgrade behavior, now downgrades are not allowed by default for the daemon
 > - u-boot-scr: Vendor prefix was removed from kernel-lmp-fitimage, so make sure to align the boot scripts to also remove the vendor prefix in the `fdtfile` variable.
 > - Jailhouse support in LmP is removed.
 In some rare cases, when a factory is created during a specific period of time, it might face the following error during the migration: